raphbrd/alpha-detection/readme.md

 **Associated publication**

-Bordas & van Wassenhove (in press) Spontaneous Oscillatory Activity in Episodic Timing: An EEG Replication Study and Its Limitations. eNeuro
+Bordas & van Wassenhove (2026) Spontaneous Oscillatory Activity in Episodic Timing: An EEG Replication Study and Its Limitations. eNeuro

 A typical spectrum in M/EEG data presents a peak between 8 and 12 Hz (alpha frequency band) of particularly high power.
 This repository provides tools to detect and parameterize this peak by separating periodic and aperiodic components.